 Lessons Learned (The Hard Way)

-2. Corrosion Is the Silent Killer
+1. Corrosion Is the Silent Killer

 My first wiring attempt ran the ground wire from device to device in a chain: HDS Pro 12 ground to HDS Pro 9 ground to ActiveTarget ground, then one wire back to the battery.
-This creates ground loops and means the first device in the chain carries the ground current for every device after it.
+This creates ground loops and means the first device in the chain carries the ground current for every device downstream.

 Complete Parts List